Europe’s Great Galleries: A Virtual TourA 10-week course: 13th January - 24th March 2023. 11.00-12.45 GMT

 Join us for our new 10-week online course and enjoy a virtual tour of some of Europe’s greatest art collections.
 Our unique, interactive classes combine LECTURES by art historian and National Gallery lecturer Siân Walters with LIVESTREAM BROADCASTED TOURS of museums around the world, guided by expert art historians, archaeologists and guides.

-We have secured some exclusive openings and museum visits including the world’s first ever livestream tour of the Doria Pamphilj Gallery in Rome, home to masterpieces by Bernini, Caravaggio, Titian and Velázquez.
+We have secured some exclusive openings and museum visits including the world’s first ever livestream tour of the Doria Pamphilj Gallery in Rome, home to masterpieces by Bernini, Caravaggio, Titian and Velázquez, as well as a live broadcast from the much-anticipated exhibition, Vittore Carpaccio: Master Storyteller of Renaissance Venice.

 All lectures and museum broadcasts are live and interactive, allowing you to ask questions.
 Siân and all her expert colleagues are known for their informative but informal approach, combining erudite commentary with an entertaining and approachable delivery.
 The lessons, streamed on Zoom Webinar, will enable you to gain special access to museums and galleries whilst at the same time providing a wonderful opportunity to travel virtually from home.
 Our visits will also support both galleries and individuals working in the cultural sector and a percentage of the course price is reserved for supporting other cultural institutions in need of assistance.